 User - Group found in the LDAP directory Makes it possible to add the rule to a user or user group found in the firewall's LDAP directory.
-Select from the drop-down list the user or user group in question. originating from domain.
-For this option, enter the follow another domain (directory) domain.
-For this option, enter the follow user - Group: choose whether the rule (directory) Makes it possible to add the rule to a user or user group coming from another domain.
-For this option, enter the following information: • User - Group: choose whether the rule applies to a User or a Group.
-User - Group name: type the name of the user or group in question.
+Select from the drop-down list the user or user group in question.
+User - Group originating from Makes it possible to add the rule to a user or user group coming from another domain.
+For this option, enter the following information: another domain (directory) • User - Group: choose whether the rule applies to a User or a Group. (unoctory) User - Group name: type the name of the user or group in question.
 Domain name: type the domain name in question.